Best 4 Day Workout Split: Upper Lower & Strength (Lean Muscle Secret)

 A 4-day weight lifting routine usually works around compound movements, as mentioned earlier, and that will usually have a poorer stimulus to fatigue ratio.
 To mitigate fatigue negatively affecting performance, it is a good idea to use one of the three rest days built into the 4 days split workout routine in between the training days.
 Two days of training, then a rest day, then do the other days of training, before the next two rest days.
 This keeps the trainee fresh and fatigue relatively low.

-Training Optimization and Progression
+Training Optimization & Progression

 A lifter should select exercises that they can feel, meaning the target muscle should feel a burn, contraction, and/or stretching during the movement.
 There is no reason for a lifter to use a bench press for their chest if they cannot feel their chest.
 Of course, there are thousands of guides on how to feel a muscle during a certain exercise.

-The final tip is to ensure progressive overload, the gradual increase in stress on the body during training.8 Any lifter worth their salt will say that using the same weight, same reps, and same overall volume will stagnate progress and lead to a plateau, or a complete stop in progression.
+The final tip is to ensure progressive overload, the gradual increase in stress on the body during training.12 Any lifter worth their salt will say that using the same weight, same reps, and same overall volume will stagnate progress and lead to a plateau, or a complete stop in progression.
 To keep strength or mass gains going, a program must slowly become harder.

 There are dozens of progression methods.
 From linear to step loading to wave progression, all of which are effective for eliciting progressive overload and thus, growth.
 The basics of progressive overall are increasing weight or reps over time.